KalidasVijaybhak/competitive_coding/Bubblesort.md

 ## Observation

->  for each iteration the freatest value will be placed at the end
+>  for each iteration the greatest value will be placed at the end

       #include <iostream>